Roasting Coffee In An Air Fryer Is Great But Only If You Do Not Want French Roast

 Now, as far as taste goes when air frying food, say, french fries, I have to admit that I’m not a fan.
 Sure, they’re crispy, but there’s a definite difference in taste that I miss.

-I have roots in Belgium and, for those of you that know about this little country next to France, french fries are a national obsession there.
+I have roots in Belgium and, for those of you who know about this little country next to France, french fries are a national obsession there.
 Without deep-frying them in a lot of oil, they’re simply not the same, which is why you don’t see a lot of these fryers being used to make french fries in Belgium.

 That being said…You can effectively use an air fryer to roast coffee beans.
 The conditions you find in an air fryer are practically perfect for roasting coffee beans.
 Hot air circulating evenly means that you get an even roast in a relatively short time with minimal burning and smoke.